netrack/tensorcraft/README.md

-# Polynome
+# TensorCraft

 [![Build Status][BuildStatus]](https://travis-ci.org/netrack/tensorcraft)

-The Polynome is a HTTP server that serves [Keras](https://github.com/keras-team/keras) models using TensorFlow runtime.
+The TensorCraft is a HTTP server that serves [Keras](https://github.com/keras-team/keras) models using TensorFlow runtime.

 This server solves such problems as: